Kany García: Critical response

-There's this Puerto Rican artist which I had the opportunity to write, someone who I think is very talented name Kany.
+There's this Puerto Rican artist which I had the opportunity to write, someone who I think is very talented named Kany.
 I think is she's very interesting.
 I think she has a lot in her head, and she wants to say lots of things and is someone who I think needs the confidence of the people that believe in her, and dare to release not the most popular songs people think but the songs that has the essence of Kany.